Behind the doors of Hà Nội9 min read

 Every time you cross the street?

 At first, every muscle of my body tightened like the cord of an elaborate instrument.
 An instrument for survival.
-Be one with the bicycle, I’d say to myself, be water, my friend.
+Be one with the bicycle, I’d say to myself.
+Be water, my friend.
 Flow.
 Sometimes, I would foolishly close my eyes.
-A blitz prayer to that, which otherwise I’d doubt.
-Please don’t tremble, don’t change the trajectory of that journey, not even for a centimetre.
-There is no place for that.
-Tragic may be a centimetre away.
+A blitz prayer to that which otherwise I’d doubt.

 I realise how being part of the traffic in Hà Nội is a great way to master precision.
 It is also the best instrument to fine-tune your intuition.
 You need to be fully aware of your surroundings and able to recognise the intention of everything that moves around you.